 The program will give students the avenue for significant research opportunities alongside Nobel Laureate scientists.
 The curriculum is intended to facilitate research opportunities while allowing our students to be even more competitive during the match process.

 Though accepted into the dual degree program, students will not be required to obtain an MSc degree.
 Those who wish to bypass the MSc degree will be permitted.
 Students may opt to complete their research year after their 2 years of Clinical Science.
-The MSc degree will be award after successful completion of Basic Science and 1 year of research as outlined in the curriculum.
+The MSc degree will be awarded after successful completion of Basic Science and 1 year of research as outlined in the curriculum.

 GRADUATE COURSES IN BIOSTATISTICS AND BIOINFORMATICS